Argentina wants bond payment unfrozen if debt talks to go on

 Argentina tried to make a coupon payment on its restructured debt due on Monday but payout was blocked by U.S. District Court Judge Thomas Griesa, who says the government must settle with the holdouts before any more payments can be made on restructured bonds.

-Griesa wants the $539 million (£314 million) deposit returned to Argentina's accounts, but the government claims the cash now belongs to holders of its restructured bonds.
+Griesa wants the $539 million deposit returned to Argentina's accounts, but the government claims the cash now belongs to holders of its restructured bonds.

 Fearful of being sued by those investors but unwilling to defy Griesa, a source close to the situation said the bank will formally seek guidance from the judge by July 8.